TWO

 Consider a plane passing through a point A with

-position vector and is a normal vector to the
+and is a normal vector to the

 given plane.